Beijing will take every possible step to prevent an epidemic or

-The city's recently formed food safety committee holds
+The city has formed a food safety committee with representatives

-representatives of 16 government departments and has created an
+of 16 government departments.
+It also has formed an expert panel

-A bilingual food safety monitoring system will track food
+A food safety monitoring system both in Chinese and English will

-processing and transportation.
-In case of the event of a food
+keep track food processing and transportation.
+In case of a food

 scare, the city will immediately form teams for medical treatment,